rainbow-me/rainbow/src/react-native-animated-charts/README.md

 Also, because we're using React Navigation which currently not supports reanimated 2, we [patched exports in reanimated](https://github.com/rainbow-me/rainbow/tree/develop/patches)

-Furthermore, we found few differences in how `Animated` module work with and without TurboModules support, so we [made a trick](https://github.com/rainbow-me/rainbow/tree/develop/patches) to fallback to not-TM version of Animated.
+Furthermore, we found few differences in how the `Animated` module works with and without TurboModules support, so we [made a trick](https://github.com/rainbow-me/rainbow/tree/develop/patches) to fallback to the not-TM version of Animated.

 Most likely, you don't need any of those patches.

 ## Example
 We made a generic example to show briefly what's possible to achieve with this library.
-Real-life example is available inside [Rainbow](https://github.com/rainbow-me)!
+A Real-life example is available inside [Rainbow](https://github.com/rainbow-me)!

 In order to run an example clone this repo and navigate to `Example` then:
 ```